 Q: I moved off the cooperative’s line, will I still receive my capital credits?

-A: Yes, you will still get your capital credits even if you move off the cooperative lines, but not until a refund is made to members who furnished capital at the same time you did.
+A: Yes, you will still get your capital credits retirements even if you move off the Cooperative lines, but not until a refund is made to members who furnished capital at the same time you did.
 It is important that you keep us informed of your current address so that you will receive your check when refunds are approved and paid out.

 Q: What happens to the capital credits in my account if I pass away?